usnistgov/dioptra/docs/source/dev-guide/contributing-documentation-guide.rst

 Documentation Code Snippets
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Code will ideally never be written inline.
+Code will ideally never be written inline on .rst pages.
 Whenever appropriate, the documentation should reference the doc strings for methods and classes.
-When bespoke code snippets are needed (i.e. for tutorial workflows, etc), place the code in the examples directory and use ``.. literalinclude::`` to pull it in.
+When bespoke code snippets are needed (i.e. for tutorial workflows, etc), place the code in the docs directory and use ``.. literalinclude::`` to pull it in.

 **Directory Structure**

-Documentation code lives in ``examples/documentation_code/``.
+Documentation code that is not meant to be run in production or in a standalone manner lives in ``docs/source/documentation_code/``.

 Within this directory:

 * **Client Workflows:** Python scripts demonstrating the Python Client API (e.g., connecting, authenticating, submitting jobs).
-* **Tutorials:** Assets required for tutorial walkthroughs, separated by component type.
+* **Plugins:** Python files with plugin tasks and artifact tasks.
+* **Artifact Task Graphs:** YAML files with artifact task graphs
+* **Task Graphs:** YAML files with entrypoint task graphs

 **Current Directory Structure**:

 .. code-block:: text

-   examples/documentation_code/
+   docs/source/documentation_code/
    ├── client_workflows/
    │   ├── import_plugins.py
    │   └── client_setup.py